jameskokoska/Walnut/docs/Develop.md

 ## Sass Specification

 The frontend development uses Sass instead of CSS, which has better readability and maintainability.
 Use VS Code [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=glenn2223.live-sass) extension to convert Sass to CSS locally since the browser can only understand CSS, Sass is for developers to read.

+## Deploy

+Walnut has been deployed to heroku at https://walnut-uoft.herokuapp.com/.
+If there is further development, and want to be deployed, remember to set `api.js` baseURL to deployed URL instead of localhost, turn off development mode in `index.py`.
+Run `npm build` in the `frontend` directory.
+Lastly, use `git push heroku main` to deploy to heroku.